-As digital transformation takes hold, companies must go through specific steps to ensure they are fully prepared for the change.
-We have helped several companies in their Digital Journey and what my experience suggests that this internal transformation is operationalized along three specific dimensions:
+As digital transformation takes hold, companies must go through specific steps to fully prepare for the change.
+We have helped several companies in their digital journey, and my experience suggests that this internal transformation is operationalized along three specific dimensions:

 - Culture change

 - Customer focus